slatedocs/slate/source/includes/_kuzzleDataCollection.md

   [myCollection publishMessageWithContent: @{@"foo": @"bar", @"baz": @"qux"} options: options error: &error];
 } else {
-  // NSError reprsentation for KuzzleError.IllegalState, when Kuzzle state is .DISCONNECTED }
+  // NSError reprsentation for KuzzleError.IllegalState, when Kuzzle state is .DISCONNECTED
+  // NSError representation for KuzzleError.ContentEmpty, when content of passed document is empty }
 ```